-Just a couple of weeks ago we hosted a live chat on our blog with Gareth Fletcher of BBC Introducing.
-Having worked as a producer on the Introducing show on BBC Lancashire for many years, he had loads of invaluable advice to share about getting airplay for your tracks on radio and how the BBC Introducing process works.
-Don’t worry if you’re reading this too late!
-We’ve summarised everything that Gareth talked about below…
+We had a chat with Gareth Fletcher of BBC Introducing to find out more about how bands and artists can get airplay for their tracks.
+Having worked as a producer on the Introducing show on BBC Lancashire for many years, he had loads of invaluable advice to share about how the BBC Introducing process works.

 Q. Please outline what BBC Introducing is and how it helps unsigned bands & artists.

 A. Sure, the official description is that BBC Introducing was created in 2007 to support unsigned, undiscovered and under the radar musicians.
 We've brought all of the BBC's supporters of unsigned music together under one brand to nurture and give great exposure to the freshest artists across the UK.
 Your music could be played on our family of local and national BBC Radio shows, broadcast throughout the UK every week.

 In practise BBC Introducing is a way of getting your music heard by the people that matter.
 There are 38 local shows that have a team of music fans listening to every track uploaded to their region which they can then play on their shows.
 If the team like what they hear then you could be invited in for an interview or live session and they might put you forward for a slot at one of the many festivals and music events that BBC Introducing has a presence at such as Glastonbury or a SXSW showcase.
 The local shows also have the ability to forward music to a huge variety of national shows from Huw Stephen on Radio 1 to Classical on BBC Radio 3.

 Q. How can I get my music heard through BBC Introducing?